gmunizc/CryptographyAssignment/README.md

-# CriptographyAssignment
+# CryptographyAssignment
-Final assginment: Conding RSA criptography for a C programming class at university
+Final assginment: Conding RSA cryptography for a C programming class at university